computationalmystic/sengfs19-group12/sprint-2/README.md

 ## Sprint 2

+**Intended Design**

 **Goals For Sprint 2**
 - Integrate New Firebase Server
- - Connect API Calls (to retrieve the data)
+- Connect API Calls
+  - To retrieve the data

- - Implement at least one call.
+- Implement at least one call/visualisation

-**Intended Design**
+  - Top 10 Commiters
+    - List Of Names
+    - Pie Chart of Number of Commits

-**Future Goals**
+**Future Design Goals**
+- Implement more calls and visualisations
- - Search Usernames for "dog", "cat", or "bird"
+  - Search Usernames for "dog", "cat" or "fish"
+  - List of Repositories and Repository Details
+  - Pulls and Pull rates of success/failures